-LED beacon cable is NOT spliced.
-LED beacon cable and marker FREP cable have outer (black) insulation jacket removed after entrance into the PC case.
-The dome nut on the cable strain relief is tight and the LED beacon cable's mylar shield extends a 1⁄4 inch past the body of the strain relief.
-The LED beacon cable insulation and FREP marker cable insulation have not been nicked.
-A service loop for the LED beacon cable is placed at the base of the tower near the power converter.
-The LED beacon cable is properly secured to tower so the insulation won't become cut with wind and time.
-Using Flash Technology's two supplied tapes and the 2-3-4-layer method, secure the cable to the tower not exceeding in between.
-A service loop is placed just below the beacon.
-The LED beacon cable is not pulled tight against sharp edges.
+LED Beacon cable is NOT spliced

+LED Beacon cable and Marker FREP Marker cable have outer (black) insulation jacket removed after entrance into the PC case.
+The Dome Nut Connector is tight and the LED Beacon cable's Mylar shield extends a 1 / 4 inch past the connector.
+The LED Beacon cable insulation and FRAP Marker Cable insulation have not been nicked.
+A service loop for the LED Beacon cable is placed at the base of the tower near the Power Converter.
+The LED Beacon cable is properly secured to tower so the insulation won't become cut with wind and time.
+Using Flash Technology's two supplied tapes and the 2-3-4-layer method, secure the cable to the tower not exceeding 5' in between.
+A service loop is placed just below the Beacon.
+The LED Beacon cable is not pulled tight against sharp edges.
 On each side of every tower leg joint a flange is secured allowing 1 inch of slack around the joint.
-The LED beacon is wired correctly.
-The wires are positioned so no arcing can occur and wire colors match the terminal designations and the LED beacon terminal screws are tight.
-The dome nut on the cable strain relief is tight and the LED beacon cable's Mylar shield extends a 1⁄4 inch into the LE beacon cavity.
-The LED beacon is securely closed with both latches in place.
-The LED beacon at the top of the tower has a lightning rod(s) provided at least 36" above the top of the beacon and a minimum of 18" away from the beacon.
-The LED beacon is level.
-The LED beacon is grounded to the tower using the stainless steel or galvanized hardware provided.
+The LED Beacon is wired correctly.
+The wires are positioned so no arcing can occur and wire colors match the terminal designations and the LED Beacon terminal screws are tight.
+The Dome Nut Connector is tight and the LED Beacon cable's Mylar shield extends a 1⁄4 inch into the LED Beacon cavity.
+The captive Philips Head screws on the base plate have been tightened.
+The LED Beacon at the top of the tower has a lightning rod(s) provided at least 36" above the top of the Beacon and a minimum of 18" away from the beacon.
+The LED Beacon is level.
+I he LED Beacon is grounded to the tower using the Stainless Steel or Galvanized hardware provided.

-The LED beacon is mounted in an FAA approved location (no obstruction providing a 360° view).
+The LED Beacon is mounted in an FAA approved location (no obstruction providing a 360° view).